Piecing together a tangram

 Learning and teaching: educating the next generation (EE830)

-This masters module will challenge you to think through the purposes of education and how it can be made fit for the future.
+This masters module will challenge you to think about what purposes of education could have and how education can be made fit for the future.

 See full description